Ezana-Fekadu/ML-for-Encrypted-Network-Classification/Datasets-table.md

-Here is a **markdown table** summarizing the recommended open-access datasets for encrypted traffic classification using machine learning.
+Here is a **Dataset table** summarizing the recommended open-access datasets for encrypted traffic classification using machine learning.
 Each entry includes name, source/link, scale, type, description, and main use cases.

 | Dataset Name                                            | Source / Link                            | Scale                | Type           | Main Features                      | Best Use Cases                             | Year |
 |--------------------------------------------------------|------------------------------------------|----------------------|---------------|-------------------------------------|--------------------------------------------|------|